 Read more about what's on Sky Go and how to watch it.

 Sky Q Multiscreen enables customers to watch Sky TV packages in different rooms around the house simultaneously.
 In order to enjoy this kind of freedom, you’ll need a Sky Q box, a Sky Q Mini box for each additional TV and a Sky Multiscreen subscription.
-You'll also need to pay a one-off charge of £99 for each TV you want to watch Sky TV on.
+You'll also need to pay a one-off charge for each TV you want to watch Sky TV on.

 For now, you do need a satellite dish for Sky, but the company recently announced they'll be offering IPTV next year.
 Until then, find out how to watch Sky without a satellite or how to get Sky in a block of flats.